htcondor/htcondor/docs/misc-concepts/checkpoint-mechanism.rst

 can not take checkpoints are preempted and restarted from the beginning.
 :index:`periodic<single: periodic; checkpoint>`

-HTCondor’s taking of periodic checkpoints provides fault tolerance.
+HTCondor's taking of periodic checkpoints provides fault tolerance.
 Pools may be configured with the ``PERIODIC_CHECKPOINT`` :index:`PERIODIC_CHECKPOINT` variable, which controls when and how often jobs which can take and use checkpoints do so periodically.